binakot/Multi-Node-TimescaleDB/README.md

 -----------------

--- Check that table on access node doesn't contain any rows select count(*) from only telemetries;
+-- Check that table on access node doesn't contain any rows SELECT count(*) FROM ONLY telemetries;
-select count(*) from telemetries;
+SELECT count(*) FROM telemetries;

--- Select some data from access node select * from telemetries where imei = '000000000000001' order by time asc limit 100;
+-- Select some data from access node
+SELECT * FROM telemetries
+WHERE imei = '000000000000001'
+ORDER BY time ASC
+LIMIT 100;

-select * from telemetries
+SELECT * FROM telemetries
-where imei = '000000000000001' OR imei = '000000000000005'
+WHERE imei = '000000000000001' OR imei = '000000000000005'
-order by time asc
+ORDER BY time ASC
-limit 100;
+LIMIT 100;

-select * from telemetries
+SELECT * FROM telemetries
-where imei in ('000000000000001', '000000000000005')
+WHERE imei IN ('000000000000001', '000000000000005')
-order by time asc
+ORDER BY time ASC
-limit 100;
+LIMIT 100;

 -- Simple speed analytics
 SELECT
-  time_bucket('30 days', time) as bucket, imei, avg(speed) as avg, max(speed) as max, min(speed) as min
+  time_bucket('30 days', time) AS bucket, imei, avg(speed) AS avg, max(speed) AS max, min(speed) AS min
 FROM telemetries
 GROUP BY imei, bucket
 ORDER BY imei, bucket;

--- Routes of vehicles for 1 week
-SELECT ST_SetSRID(ST_Makepoint(longitude, latitude), 4326), imei
-FROM telemetries
-WHERE time > '2020-06-01' AND time < '2020-06-07'
-ORDER BY imei asc, time desc;

 ---------------
 -- DATA NODE --
 ---------------

--- Check which devices are stored on which data node select distinct imei from telemetries order by imei;
+-- Check which devices are stored on which data node SELECT DISTINCT imei FROM telemetries ORDER BY imei;
 ```

 Example views: